 What Is The Best Eye Vitamin For Macular Degeneration?

 For macular degeneration, the AREDS and AREDS2 studies recommend specific formulations of vitamins and minerals, including vitamins C and E, zinc, copper, lutein, and zeaxanthin.
-These supplements may reduce the progression of advanced age-related macular degeneration.
-It's essential to consult with an ophthalmologist before starting any supplementation.

 what is the best eye vitamin for macular degeneration